josmeuleman/FRLibIntegration/README.md

 - FRLoggerDemo.ino

 ## FRTinyGPSManager
 The TinyGPSManager class is a class for specifically logging an TinyGPSPlus sensor.
-It is derived from the SensorManager class.
+It is derived from the FRSensor class.
 Internally it uses the library TinyGPSPlus
 Methods:

 	TinyGPSManager();